The ISO 27000 Series and Other Common Security Frameworks

 The easiest way to find out what the scope for our network would be, what the scope for our framework would be, would be to find our information flow diagrams.
 Where does information in our systems flow to?
 What are the end points?
 And then we can think about whether we need to have that part of that information system (or those systems) in scope or out of scope, depending on the value of the information or whether it's relevant to the core systems that we're trying to protect.

-ISO 27001 is literally just an overarching statement really of how we want to secure our organization.
+ISO 27001 is literally just an overarching statement of how we want to secure our organisation.
 It's like a utopian idea of what information security will look like.
 It stipulates that you need to have: the best systems and encryption, and services like anti-virus and firewalls.
 And that people need to be trained.

 It can be quite prescriptive when you read the standard because it says you must have this and you must have that, but those stipulations don’t become actual requirements until you implement ISO 27002 —that is where we find all of the controls that we were just talking about are now required.
 In fact, the controls live in every single area of that information assurance and information governance stack that we looked at earlier.